SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/16_Optional_Chaining.md

 } else {
 	print("It was not possible to set the address.")
 }
-// 打印 “It was not possible to set the address.”
+// 打印“It was not possible to set the address.”
 ```

 <a name="accessing_subscripts_through_optional_chaining"></a>